Your top questions about churn answered

 What is churn prediction?

 Churn prediction is the act of using past churn trends to accurately estimate future churn trends.
-It involves using techniques like machine learning to analyze data about your customers and their usage behaviors when they use your product or service, to determine factors that identify those that are likely to churn in future.
+It involves using techniques like machine learning to analyse data about your customers and their usage behaviours when they use your product or service, to determine factors that identify those that are likely to churn in future.

 Why is churn prediction important?